 In addition, the systemic effects are infrequent but severe.
-Among them, we see the inhibition of the hypothalamic-pituitary axis and Cushing’s syndrome.
+Among them are the inhibition of the hypothalamic-pituitary axis and Cushing’s syndrome.

 To avoid them, it’s recommended that you only use a maximum of two applications per day.
-However, keep in mind that you will rebound if you stop taking the treatment.
+However, keep in mind that you’ll rebound if you stop taking the treatment.